-Note: An active blue green algae bloom was confirmed June 29 at Herrick Lake.
+Note: An active blue-green algae bloom was confirmed Sept.
+24 at Herrick Lake.
 Keep kids and dogs out of the water.
 This can make pets, children and people with weak immune systems sick if they ingest or inhale water that has algae present.

 ● Don’t touch the algae

 ● Keep pets away from the water, too.

 ● Wash your skin (or your pet's fur) thoroughly as soon as possible if contact is made.